jingjjjjjie/ClimaRAG/assets/docs/data_description.md

 The final dataset was stored in **JSON format**, facilitating vectorization and retrieval tasks in the RAG pipeline.

 Out of approximately **600 retrieved papers**, **293 full-text PDFs** were successfully obtained and processed, forming the final corpus used for the retrieval-augmented generation system.

+### 🧭 Data Location

+The data is locate under src/data, under the name data.json.
+Do remember to change the data loading path in src/config/settings.py